 This felt like something I HAD to do because it’s something I CAN do.
 So much of my fieldwork with both OC Coastkeeper and Laguna Ocean Foundation highlighted litter and plastic pollution in my local watersheds.
 Seeing littered beaches and picking up trash while surfing drove me to want to do something to prevent this litter from turning into marine debris and harming sea life.
 Years ago, I started grabbing five pieces of plastic while walking back to my car after every surf session, then asked my friends to do the same and I was pleasantly surprised to learn that some of them even do this on days we don’t surf together.
 This is something I encourage everyone to do anytime they go outside.
 Realizing I help change others’ behavior and knowing I am making a difference feeds the resilience and motivation that keeps me going.
 Helping to protect the ocean and its inhabitants has increasingly resonated as my life’s purpose over the years, and that passion continued to drive me when I struggled with my career path.
 I am really proud of my younger self for trusting my gut instincts to not pursue work with any scientists who made me feel uncomfortable as a young woman and for learning from those experiences instead.
 I know that I can stand up for myself and my scientific integrity, even to scientists I once admired, if their behavior is inappropriate and unprofessional, and I will not be intimidated by their achievements in the field as I forge ahead on my own path and create my own accomplishments.

 One of the accomplishments I’m most proud of is what I created last year with one of my favorite friends (and trash-removing partner in crime) Janine Rodriguez.
 We designed stickers encouraging people to protect our planet from pollution and started picking up one pound of trash for every $1 sticker sold.
-Our current goal is to remove 950 pounds of trash.
-To chip away at these pounds, I’ve been doing weekly cleanups and so far we’ve collected 665.63 pounds.
+We started this year with a goal of removing 1,000 pounds of trash.
+To chip away, we’ve been doing weekly cleanups and by the end of May 2021 we already collected about 1,100 pounds collected and surpassed our sticker goal as well!
 The last week of January we had a big rainstorm so I planned to head down for a beach cleanup that weekend.
 But I was not expecting and have never seen so much trash in one area before.
 I managed to collect 124 pounds, but there were bulky furniture items, shoes galore, lots of facemasks, tons of single-use food and beverage containers, toys, endless pieces of Styrofoam and lots of broken up plastic.
 It quite frankly moved me to tears.
 Thanks to wonderful friends who heard my call for help, we removed almost 400 pounds of trash the following day.
 I am simultaneously so proud of these efforts, but sad that this much trash was there to begin with, and that so much trash remains.

 What is left will undergo photodegradation where sunlight breaks larger plastic debris into microplastics that can end up everywhere.
 Every water particle in the ocean eventually circumnavigates the planet through our ocean currents and those currents carry trash and plastic across the globe (some float and some sink, depending on the chemicals used during production).
 We are still learning how high levels of plastic-associated toxins impact wildlife health and how they bioaccumulate and biomagnify throughout food webs.
 Plastic pollution can cause entanglement, be ingested and act as a vector for diseases and contaminants in the environment.
 This global issue threatens all our marine animals, and animals on land as well.
 Plastic is now found in our deepest ocean trenches and ice core samples from our polar regions.
 From our tiniest animals (zooplankton and krill) to our larger megafauna (marine mammals and turtles), scientists have documented plastic pollution impacts in at least 700 marine species alone.
 A report from Oceana found that 88% of 1,800 recorded animals (40 species) suffering from plastic entanglement or ingestion are species listed as threatened or endangered under the Endangered Species Act.